STOP the confusion about what to eat. Use the easy CHEAT SHEETS for 31+ easy keto-friendly alternatives that show you quick low-carb substitutes.

 Parties and snack time can still be fun.
 Just make these easy low-carb swaps for your favorite foods.

-Sugary soda and sugary fizzy drinks are off the menu so drink these instead without triggering your sweet tooth.
+Sugary soda and sugary fizzy drinks are off the menu so drink these top 10 flavored water ideas instead without triggering your sweet tooth.

 Low-Carb Cocktail Substitute